muthhus/trainer_management_system/README.md

-# Trainer management system using Event Sourcing, DDD and CQRS
+# Trainer management system using ES, DDD and CQRS